Inventor Rewards and Recognition Program Best Practices

 Best practices lead to superior performance.
 This report aims to illuminate the best practices associated with inventor rewards and recognition programs (IRRP).
-We analyzed key questions using a number of IP program performance metrics to provide best practices guidance.
+We analyzed vital questions using several IP program performance metrics to provide best practices guidance.

 - Companies that provide financial rewards for all Utility Patent achievements (3)

 - Does your company “gross up” your financial awards to cover taxes?

-- Do you have financial awards that are structured so as to be long term compensation for employee retention purposes?
+- Do you have financial awards structured as long-term compensation for employee retention?

 - Does your company recognize or reward inventor(s) for significant commercial successes of their invention?

 - Is there a public display of plaques for the inventors?

-- Do you have an annual recognition or reward for your most prolific or key inventor(s)?
+- Do you have an annual recognition or reward for your most prolific or fundamental inventor(s)?

 - Where are the locations for your company’s recognition achievements?